cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-01-20-data-serialization-deserialization-in-java-with-apache-avro.md

 # Why using Apache Avro?

 <aside class="quote">
-    <em>“A binary file is a computer file that is not a text file.” -- <cite><a href="http://www.linfo.org/binary_file.html">The Linux Information Project</a></cite></em>
+    <em>“A binary file is a computer file that is not a text file.”</em>
+    <cite><br> ― <a href="http://www.linfo.org/binary_file.html">The Linux Information Project</a></cite>
 </aside>

 The Avro data serialization system provides a rich data structures in a compact, fast, binary data format.
 It is used in popular big data frameworks such as [Spark](https://spark.apache.org/), [Kafka](https://kafka.apache.org/), and [Hadoop](https://hadoop.apache.org/).
 AVRO is a row-based, schema-based format that allows defining a data schema using JSON.
 In the case of Java, the schema can be compiled into Java classes that can be used to read and write AVRO binary data.
 This way, developers can confidently work with data in their applications, knowing that it aligns with the defined schema and can be accurately interpreted by data consumers.
-The use of a adata schema improves data reliability, interoperability, and processing efficiency.
+The use of a data schema improves data reliability, interoperability, and processing efficiency.

 Here are some advantages of using Avro instead of other data file formats: